Johnson v. McIntosh: Opinion

 Marshall, writing for a unanimous court, affirmed the dismissal.

 Marshall begins with a lengthy discussion of the history of the European colonization of the Americas and the legal foundations of the American Colonies.
 In particular, Marshall focuses on the manner in which each European power took land from the indigenous occupants.
+European powers used conquest and treaties to claim vast territories in North America, regardless of Indigenous occupation.
 Synthesizing the law of colonizing powers, Marshall traces the outlines of the "discovery doctrine"—namely, that a European power gains radical title (also known as sovereignty) to the land it discovers.
 As a corollary, the "discovering" power gains the exclusive right to extinguish the "right of occupancy" of the Indigenous occupants, which otherwise survived the assumption of sovereignty.

+By negotiating treaties, nations surrendered the exclusive right to acquire territory from the Indians, not just land they physically held.
+At the conclusion of the French and Indian War, France ceded all its territories east of the Mississippi (like Canada) to Great Britain, while Great Britain ceded its claims west of the river to France.
+Spain also ceded Florida to Britain.
+These diplomatic exchanges transferred sovereign claims over entire regions, even though, as Marshall notes, "a great and valuable part" of these lands were occupied by Native Americans.

+While European nations recognized Native Americans' immediate right to live on and use their land (the "right of occupancy"), they asserted a superior, "ultimate dominion" or underlying ownership for themselves.
+Based on this asserted ultimate dominion, they claimed the power to grant the land to settlers through charters.
+Crucially, these colonial grants were understood to give the grantees full legal title, subject only to the remaining, and now subordinate, "Indian right of occupancy."

 Marshall further opined that when it declared independence from the Crown, the United States government inherited the right of preemption over Native American lands.
 The legal result is that the only Native American conveyances of land that can create valid title are sales of land to the federal government.